Ever see a crummy pulp Sci-Fi paperback for sale over $100? Have a look at a few of these weird ones.

 In any case, there are dozens of kinds of books that have an outsized value for a brief time.
 And those kinds of books are not the kind of thing that a book collector wants to get involved in generally.

 These are the exceptions that are weird but somehow have held their value.
-At times books like these can spike up to $500, and God only knows if any are really being purchased.
-But when they spike, all of the used books out there with that ISBN come up selling on Amazon and the price quickly drops back down to what it should have been to begin with.
+At times books like these can spike up to $500, and God only knows whether any are really being purchased.
+But when they spike, all of the used books out there with that ISBN start selling on Amazon and the price quickly drops back down to what it should have been to begin with.

 These three are exceptions, and if you've seen any like them or other strange values please send them to comments@bookchecker.com.